 California has two-thirds of the nation's earthquake risk.
-Some 2,000 known faults crisscross the state, producing an average of 102 earthquakes a day – more than 37,000 a year.
+Some 15,700 known faults crisscross the state, and more than 500 are considered active.
 Certain structures that lack adequate bolting and bracing are more vulnerable to earthquake damage.
 Older houses are often not bolted to their foundations and lack bracing on the wood framed exterior walls enclosing the crawl space.
 Houses without adequate bolting and bracing are prone to sliding or toppling off their foundation during an earthquake.
 This type of serious damage can be prevented with proper seismic retrofit of the crawl space.

 There is no such thing as an earthquake-proof structure.
 There are measures that can be taken that will likely reduce the potential for or severity of earthquake damage.
 The California Existing Building Code states that the retrofit provisions of the code are "minimum standards intended to improve the seismic performance of residential buildings; however, they will not necessarily prevent earthquake damage."